Last updated on September 15, 2023

 “I use my car for day-to-day business, so I need something to track my miles with.”

-People who drive a car to create revenue need to find a way to track mileage – business as well as personal miles – in order to deduct a portion of their vehicle-related expenses, such as gas, maintenance, lease, etc.
+People who drive a car to create revenue like independent contractors or small business owners need to find a way to track mileage – business as well as personal miles – in order to deduct a portion of their vehicle-related expenses, such as gas, maintenance, lease, etc.

 Automatic mileage monitoring applications use your built-in GPS to figure out how long you travel and save the data for later use.
 Some programs need you to start and stop the counting, but others operate in the background and do not require any user involvement.